phelani-xolisa/xolisa-phelani/1starticle.md

 * Cascading Style Sheeets -
 <p>Css is the language used to style the html document, css describes how the html elements should be displayed.
 Separation of formatting and content
  also makes it feasible to present the same markup page in different styles for different rendering methods, such as on-screen, in print, by voice (via speech-based browser or screen reader), and on Braille-based tactile devices.
 CSS also has rules for alternate formatting if the content is accessed on a mobile device.</p>

 * Javascript -
-JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
-JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
-It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.
+<p>JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
+JavaScript is high-level, often just-in-time
+compiled, and multi-paradigm.
+It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.</p>